 After filing your petition, it’s time to begin gathering support.
 Candidates for boards of education must comply with all requirements for political campaigns.
 For instance, you must periodically file an itemized statement of campaign contributions and expenditures.
-Also, most campaign advertising must include a disclaimer comprised of the phrase “paid for by” followed by the name of the candidate’s campaign committee (RC 3517.20).
-For further information on campaign laws, contact your county board of elections or the Ohio secretary of state (elections section) at (614) 466-2585 or visit www.sos.state.oh.us.
+Also, most campaign advertising must include a disclaimer with the phrase “paid for by” followed by the name of the candidate’s campaign committee (RC 3517.20).
+For further information on campaign laws, contact your county board of elections or the Ohio secretary of state elections section at (614) 466-2585 or visit www.sos.state.oh.us.

-OSBA will be conducting five Board Candidate Workshops in August and September 2019.
-Veteran staff will lead candidates through a concise and valuable program to help them better understand the everyday roles and responsibilities of school board members and the legal aspects of being a board member.
-Watch for more information in early 2019.
+Veteran staff will lead candidates through a concise and valuable program to help them better understand the everyday roles and responsibilities of school board members and the legal aspects of campaigning and being a board member.
+The cost to attend is $50.

 What is the Ohio School Boards Association?